 If you are still struggling with finding your DJ controller, you could consider this item:

-- Complete Serato DJ System for Beginners – DJ Controller for Serato DJ Lite (Included) with 2 decks of control, built-in 24-bit audio interface and plug and play USB connectivity for Mac and PC
+- Complete Serato DJ System – DJ Controller for Serato DJ Lite (Included) with 2 decks of control, built-in 24-bit audio interface and plug and play USB connectivity for Mac and PC

 - Touch and Feel Your DJ Mix - Large 6-inch capacitive-touch jog wheels emulate an authentic turntable feel – perfect for scratching, beatmatching and precise cue placement